List of Waterboys members: 1999–present: reformation

 In January 2011, the band were joined by Ralph Salmins on drums and Kate St John on oboe and sax, replacing Brennan and Allen), these musicians played on An Appointment with Mr Yeats album.
 Melvin Duffy (pedal steel, guitar) joined the band for 2011 non Yeats summer shows, alongside Scott, Hallawell, Wickham, Arciero and Brennan.
 Salmins returned in May 2011.
 Duffy continued to perform with the band until March 2012, after which the band continued as a five-piece.
 The band played some Australian Yeats shows in early 2013, at which they were joined by Sarah Calderwood on flute and vocals.
 For North American Yeats shows in 2013, Scott and Wickham were joined by Elizabeth Ziman (vocals), Jay Barclay (guitar), Daniel Mintseris (keyboards), Malcolm Gold (bass), Ezra Oklan (drums) and Chris Layer (flute).
 For more North American non Yeats dates, Ziman and Layer departed and Chris Benelli replaced Oklan on drums.

 When the band returned to Britain/Ireland in November, they were joined by the returning by Arciero, Duffy and Salmins and new organist Brother Paul Brown.
 Thistlethwaite and Trevor Hutchinson returned for a Fisherman's Blues revisited tour in December 2013, alongside Scott, Wickham and Salmins.
 In June 2014, the core trio and Brown were joined by Niall C. Lawlor (lap steel) and Shane Fitzsimmons (bass).
 Richard Naiff briefly returned for some shows in July 2014 before Brown returned.
 Lawlor and Fitzsimmons were replaced by Zach Ernst (lead guitar) and David Hood in 2014, when the band relocated to Nashville, Tennessee.
 This line-up continued until August 2016.

 In 2017, the band consisted of Scott, Wickham and Brown, alongside Bart Walker (guitar), Aongus Ralston (bass), Jon Green (drums) and backing vocalists Jess Kavanagh and Zeenie Summers.
 Walker and Green departed in 2017, Salmins returned again.
 Gavin Ralston joined on guitar for a European tour in 2019.
 Aongus Ralston was briefly replaced by Jeff Adams for a North American tour in the same year, tech Neil Mahony also played bass as he had previously done in 2016.
 All subsequent touring was cancelled due to COVID-19.

 When the band returned in late 2021, Hallawell rejoined as pianist, performing alongside Brown playing Hammond organ, and Eamon Ferris replaced Salmins on drums.
 Wickham retired from the band in February 2022.
-In April 2025, Barny Fletcher joined the band on second vocals.
+In April 2025, Barny Fletcher joined the band on second vocals for the Life, Death and Dennis Hopper tour having also contributed to the album of the same name.
+The band was rejoined by Steve Wickham as well as Steve Earle (vocals, guitar, mandolin) and Roar Øien (pedal steel) for a Fisherman’s Blue Revue tour in August and September 2026.